Library Services for LSCS Employees Working on Advanced Degrees

 Interlibrary Loan

-As an employee of LSCS, you are eligible to request research materials (articles, books, CDs, DVDs, etc.) via the library website.
+As an employee of LSCS, you are eligible to request research materials (articles, books, CDs, DVDs, etc.) not available in the LSCS collection via Interlibrary Loan.

 WorldCat Dissertations and Theses